Science of Civil and Environmental Engineering

-Research-led teaching is an essential unique selling point of university education at our faculty and already characterizes the basic structure of the bachelor's program and is consistently implemented in the master's program.
-In the coming years, the following key development goals will be pursued:
+Research-led teaching already characterizes the basic structure of the bachelor's program as an essential unique selling point of university education at the faculty and is consistently implemented in the master's program.
+In the next few years, the following main development goals will be pursued:

 - Digitization of teaching and knowledge transfer

-- Increased internationalization through expansion of exchange programs and development of English-language study programs
+- Increased internationalization through expansion of exchange programs and development of an English-language degree program

-- Coordination of teaching to improve the studyability of the courses offered
+- Coordinating the content and form of courses to improve the studyability of the degree programs offered

-- Expansion of support programs for women, first-year students and talents
+- Expansion of support programs for women, first-year students and gifted students

-In order to achieve the goals in research and teaching, the following essential measures in personnel and organizational development are planned:
+To achieve the goals in research and teaching, the following key strategic measures are planned in personnel and organizational development:

 The strategic goals are: